Best E-Ink Tablet: Our favourite tablets for reading and note-taking

 While the latest iPads and Samsung Galaxy tablets have paved the way for creating a laptop-like experience from these portable slabs, there’s a growing appreciation for tablets that do away with high-end OLED panels in favour of less power-hungry, yet more comforting on the eye, E-Ink displays.

-Made popular by e-readers like the Amazon Kindle range, E-Ink screens are able to project images with the same clarity as if reading ink on paper, which makes them great for less intensive tasks.
+Made popular by e-readers like the Amazon Kindle range, E-Ink screens can project images with the same clarity as if reading ink on paper, which makes them great for less intensive tasks.
 With the surge in E-Ink tablets however, these devices are brilliantly suited for taking notes with bundled styluses, and annotating documents.

 Best E-Ink Tablets at a glance: